Stellant Systems: Narda Microwave-West

 Narda, a firm which specialized in the RF and Microwave Product industries, was formed in 1953 in Mineola, New York.
 It was initially named Nassau Research & Development Associates and was made up of three engineers, Bill Bourke, Jim McFarland, Stu Casper, and a writer and businessman, John McGregor.
 The following year, they changed the name to The Narda Corp, which was changed to The Narda Microwave Corp in 1957.
 In 1975, Narda acquired Anacom, Inc. which formed Narda's Pacific Operations, later to become Narda West.
 Narda was acquired by the Loral Corporation in 1983, which was itself acquired by Lockheed in 1994.
 In 1997, Narda was one of the ten companies spun off from Lockheed Martin to form L3 Communications, which would later become L3 Technologies.

 L3 Electron Devices (L3 Technologies and L3Harris Technologies)

 Both L3 Electron Devices and L3 Electron Technologies, Inc. existed under L3's umbrella before they were combined in 2017 under L3 Electron Devices.
-Narda East and Narda West both continued on within L3 Technologies as well, though Narda Microwaves-East was combined with MITEQ, a firm L3 acquired in 2015, to form Narda-MITEQ.
+Narda East and Narda West both continued on within L3 Technologies as well, though Narda Microwaves-East was combined with MITEQ, Inc., a firm L3 acquired in 2015, to form Narda-MITEQ.
 Shortly thereafter, L3 Technologies and Harris Corporation merged in 2019 to form L3Harris Technologies.